 The History of the Graduation Cap

 The graduation cap is an instantly recognisable symbol of achievement and distinction.
+But, how and why do we wear them?
+So, we have created this guide on how to wear a graduation cap and its history.

 Topping the entire ensemble off, the graduation hat is one of the most distinctive parts of the traditional graduation outfit.